job/rpkitouch/README.md

 The
 **rpkitouch**
+utility can inspect
-utility sets the last data modification time of
+*Canonical Cache Representation* (CCR) objects, generate content-addressable filesystem hierarchies, and set the last data modification time of
 *file*
 to the timestamp internal to the contained
 *RPKI*